About the

 MISSION: The history of Sikhs is a history of persecution.
 The mission of this Shaheed Fountain is to dedicate this unique on-of-a-kind artwork to the many martyrs who selflessly gave their lives to uphold the values of Sikhism and the Guruji’s teachings.

-Faced with challenges, Sikh martyrs met death on the battlefield, and if captured, were subjected to cruel torture by the Mughals bent on forced conversions of all Indians to Islam.
+Faced with these challenges, Sikh martyrs met death on the battlefield, and if captured, were subjected to cruel torture by the Mughals.

 The Sikhs remember this persecution in their prayer called the “Ardas”.
-The first paragraph of our "Guru Ki Ardas" mentions the Ten Living Gurus by name and the Guru Granth Sahib Ji (our holy book).
+The first paragraph of our "Guru Ki Ardas" mentions the Ten Living Gurus by name and the Guru Granth Sahib Ji (our holy book), followed by the sacrifices made by our shaheeds (martyrs).

 The Middle section of “Ardas” mentions the countless, nameless martyrs.
 This Shaheed Fountain is dedicated to honoring the memory of those martyrs.

-The Mughals imprisoned the fifth Guru of the Sikhs, Guru Arjan Dev Ji, and tortured him to death.
-The Sikhs, who had been consciously pacifist and non-violent till this time, responded by taking up arms and learning to defend themselves.
-They defended not only Sikhs, but other Hindus too who were being persecuted.
+From Saints to Warriors: The Mughals imprisoned the fifth Guru of the Sikhs, Guru Arjan Dev Ji, and tortured him to death.
+The Sikhs had been consciously pacifist and non-violent till this time.
+They responded to the martyrdom of their fifth Guru by taking up arms and learning to defend themselves.
+Once armed, they defended not only Sikhs, but other Hindus too who were being persecuted.
 This is the time when the Sikhs started using the double sided sword as one of their holy symbols.

-The single straight sword, over time, was mated with a circular “Chakra” and two matched curved swords (referred to as “Miri” and “Piri” by the Sixth Guru, representing worldly power that is guided by spiritual wisdom), to form the Khanda symbol that is familiar to and loved by Sikhs.
+The Khanda Symbol: The double sided sword, over time, was mated with a circular “chakra,” and two matched curved swords (referred to as “Miri” and “Piri” by the Sixth Guru, representing worldly power that is guided by spiritual wisdom), to form the Khanda symbol that is displayed proudly by Sikhs all over the world.
+This Khanda symbol is the design inspiration behind the creation of the Shaheed Fountain.

 FOUNTAIN’S FEATURES AND THEIR MEANING: